TheoCoombes/ClipCap/README.md

-# CLIP-Image-Captioning
+# ClipCap
-[WIP] Using CLIP+GPT2 to generate captions from images.
+Using pretrained encoder models (such as CLIP) & GPT-2 to generate captions from images.
+More details to come soon.

 ## Preprocessing Datasets
 You can preprocess existing datasets using the `create_dataset.py` script: